PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 architecture test, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed expanded-HardSigmoid fold checkpoint compiles the complete prior committed function and preserves exact ModelIR/statistics for private one- and two-chain INT8/UINT8 fixtures and a shared-four-constant fixture.
+Differential checks prove that a near-equal output grid and missing float tensors formerly folded, a public-input bridge could lose its producer, and public scalar outputs were mutated in place.
+A fault-injected second quantization clone also proves the former helper changed the first scalar data/dtype before raising, while the new four-plan transaction returns a complete no-op.
+Focused coverage verifies one-index multi-match execution, maintained-index and LayoutState equivalence, all scalar input positions, shared/public clone ownership and names, operator options/version/provenance, every public/fan-out/duplicate/ order/arity boundary, exact grid validity, all data metadata, finite singleton constants, producer rejection, representability, clone-failure transaction, missing-family/no-index pruning, and unique semantic ownership with `78 passed`.
+Architecture, core, pass-efficiency, the established quantized Pool and quantization-cleanup suites, all prior indexed quantized folds, quantized activation and expanded-HardSigmoid bridge suites, and the new fold suite passed together with `529 passed`.
+TensorFlow-import-blocked direct and `-cotof` plus the sequential quantization/evaluation/coverage smoke passed with `3 passed`.
+Ruff on the new owner/test and architecture test, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes `python -m py_compile`, and `git diff --check` passes.
 The